spm/spm-docs/docs/tutorials/opm/coreg/index.md

 ## Manually Marking fiducials on meshes

 To mark the fiducials we use the function `spm_mesh_select`.
-The function supports any file format supported by gifti mehtod used to read meshes('.vtk', '.obj', '.ply', '.off', '.stl', '.mz3').
+The function supports any file format supported by gifti mehtod used to read meshes ('.vtk', '.obj', '.ply', '.off', '.stl', '.mz3').

 ```matlab
 g = gifti('headshape.obj');
 spm_mesh_select(g);
 ```
 This code will create an interactive figure of the mesh.
-When you have rotated the mesh so that a fiducial of interest is in view you can press the P1,P2 or P3.
+When you have rotated the mesh so that a fiducial of interest is in view you can press the P1, P2 or P3 button.
 This will lock the mesh in place.
-When you single click on the figure a red sphere will be placed at the location, an associated text box will appear with the coordinate and you will once again be able to rotate the mesh.
+Now when you single click on the figure a red sphere will be placed at the location, an associated text box will appear with the coordinate.
+After you have selected the fiducial point you will once again be able to rotate the mesh.
 If you wish to change a selected point just click the associated  button again.

 <figure markdown>
   <div class="center">